Houssem-Triki/MIMIC/README.md

 Launch the initialisation with the command `MIMICinit()`.
 Launch the simulation by typing `MIMICmain(Scheduled_tasks_List)`.

-At the end of the simulation, besides the graph, the full results are available in a CSV file, located in the working directory under the name  "Results_yyyy_mm_dd__HH_MM_SS.CSV".
+At the end of the simulation, besides the graph, the full results are available in a CSV file, located in the MIMIC-main/MIMIC_Toll/MIMIC_Results directory under the name  "Results_yyyy_mm_dd__HH_MM_SS.CSV".

 ## Creating your own interaction